AdilKhn/clojure-tdl/README.md

 - Clone this repo.

+- alternative do a clean install using `lein new speclj <PROJ-NAME>

 - Run all specs in this project with: `lein spec -f d` (windows users can specify -C option to disable color and improve output in powershell/dos prompt)